pschmeddes/pschmeddes.github.io/HowTo_connect_Screens_across_modules_without_violating_the_layered_architecture_reference_rules_in_OutSystems_11.md

 ### Step 3 Create the link to the web screen
 * Open the web screen from where you want to create the link.
 * Add a fetch data from other sources action and name it `GetCinemasUrl` and rename the output parameter to CinemasUrl
-* Add the `CinemasGetEntryUrl` to the actionflow
+* Add the `CinemasGetEntryUrl` to the action flow
 * Add an assign to set `CinemasUrl` to `CinemasGetEntryUrl.Url`
 * Switch to the screen canvas and add a **link** widget to the screen
 * Set the text inside the link to "Cinemas"
-* Set the On Clock event to `RedirectToUrl`
+* Set the On Click event to `RedirectToUrl` and set the destination to **ExternalUrl**.
-* Set the URL parameter to
-and set the destination to **ExternalUrl**.
-Set the Url parameter to `GetCinemasUrl.CinemasUrl`.
+* Set the Url parameter to `GetCinemasUrl.CinemasUrl`.

 ![Screenshot of the link to Cinemas](images/LinkToCinemas.png)

-This method can easily be applied to screens with parameters by providing the parameters to the `ReactiveGetEntryUrl` action.
+This method can easily be applied to screens with parameters by providing the parameters to the `ReactiveGetEntryUrl` server action.

 ## Solution Architecture
 By applying the steps above we created an architecture where web screens are referenced by other modules without side references in the UI layer